chakeson/Reading-order/README.md

 # Reading-order
-Reading order guide for horus heresy.
-Website built with react.
+Reading order guide for black libarary books, origninally built for the horus heresy series.

+## Frontend
+Front end is built with react.
+More information about react can be found [frontend README](reading-order/README.md).

 ## Backend
 Backend build using mongoDB and express.
 More information on the backend can be found in the [backend README](backend/README.md).